inarkunai/scanner/README.md

 If you still confused to use the program feel free to email our company as our support to the first release of this open source software at inrakunnai.corps@yahoo.com

+We have just added new events in our social media, hope you guys check it out to see whats  interesting information that can be used for the goods.

 Thank you

 P.S.